adrenak/gorky/user-content/home.md

 2025-12-15--my-first-post--(blog,tutorial)--My First Post--This is a preview of my first post.md
 ```

-GWeb extracts:
+gorky extracts:
 - **Date**: 2025-12-15
 - **Slug**: my-first-post
 - **Tags**: blog, tutorial
 - **Title**: My First Post
 - **Preview**: This is a preview of my first post

-Start writing in markdown and let GWeb handle the rest!
+Start writing in markdown and let gorky handle the rest!